ntnn/vim-diction/README.md

 From dictions man page:
 `diction` finds all sentences in a document that contain phrases  from a database  of  frequently  misused,  bad  or  wordy diction.

+This plugin needs 'diction' installed, this can either be done through your distributions' package manager or you can grab a copy [here](https://www.gnu.org/software/diction/diction.html).

 This small plugin wraps diction and parses the output to display it in the quickfix or location list.